Delta Functions via Inverse Differentials

 Where \(\star \widehat{dg}\) is the two-form which is the Hodge dual of \(\widehat{dg}\).

 I have no idea how to do that integral in general, but we can try it out on an easy surface that we know the parameterization for. \(\delta(r-R)\) describes the surface of a sphere in \(\bb{R}^3\).
 Then \(dr\) is the differential for that surface, and \(\star dr = d \Omega = r^2 \sin \theta \d\theta \^ d \phi\), because \(dr \^ d \Omega = d^3 \b{x}\).
-Helpfully, \(\Vert dr \Vert = \| \del r \| = 1\) (I had to double-check).
+Helpfully, \(\Vert dr \Vert = \| \del r \| = 1\) (Which makes sense, but I doubted myself so I work it out to double-check…).
 Therefore:

 \[\begin{aligned} \int_V \delta(r-R) f \d^3 \b{x} &= \int_V \frac{1_{r=R}}{\| dr \|} f \d r \^ d\Omega \\ &= \int_V 1_{r=R} f \, \widehat{dr} \^ d\Omega \\ &= \sgn(V) \int_{r=R} f(0, \theta, \phi) \d\Omega \end{aligned}\]